Anna is a New Yorker writing about her globe-trotting, culinary, and healthy living adventures. Plus, she loves sharing beauty finds.

 Who said that vacations need to involve beach and sun?
 Some European destinations are best explored in the chill of winter.

 Winters in Europe can be magical.
-Snow covered monuments have their own charm.
+Snow-covered monuments have their own charm.
 It's less crowded and not as expensive.

-With the five destinations listed below, you'll find exactly what you're looking for, whether it's Northern Lights, reindeer sledding, a Santa village, major landmarks, fun, skiing, or just some peace and quite in a tiny picture-perfect town.
+With the five destinations listed below, you'll find exactly what you're looking for, whether it's Northern Lights, reindeer sledding, a Santa village, major landmarks, fun, skiing, or just some peace and quiet in a tiny picture-perfect town.